LOCKbusiness/api/README.md

 ### Withdrawal

-1. Create a withdrawal with [withdrawal endpoint](https://api.lock.space/swagger/#/Withdrawal/StakingWithdrawalController_createWithdrawalDraft) to get the id and the signMessage:
+1. Create a withdrawal with [withdrawal endpoint](https://api.lock.space/swagger/#/Withdrawal/StakingWithdrawalController_createWithdrawalDraft) to get the id and the signMessage

    You can get all open drafts with the [drafts endpoint](https://api.lock.space/swagger/#/Withdrawal/StakingWithdrawalController_getDraftWithdrawals)